Home » Our Story » Our History

 And why focus squarely on LGBTQ youth?
 Because up to 40% of homeless youth in NYC are LGBTQ.
 And transgender youth are 250% more likely to become homeless than their cisgender counterparts.
 A typical shelter is unsafe in general, and is not equipped to meet the needs of LGBQ youth and especially not equipped for the unique needs of transgender youth.

-A network including the Interfaith Task Force for Homeless LGBTQ Youth was formed with the goal to open a year-round transitional 10-bed shelter.
+A network including the Interfaith Task Force for Homeless LGBTQ Youth was formed with the goal to open a year-round 10-bed shelter.
 Trinity Place Shelter opened in June of 2006.
 By May of 2007, Trinity Place Shelter assumed sole responsibility for operations.
 It has since been sustained with the help of generous donors, grassroots community connections and partnerships, and public and private grants.

 Trinity Place Shelter depends on the continuous donations of our generous community – both local, national, and international.
 If you are able to support the work of Trinity Place Shelter and our LGBTQ youth in the form of a donation, please do so today by visiting our donation page.